R&D Tax Credits are made up of two schemes: SME R&D Tax Relief and RDEC. Here’s how to work out which one you should apply to.

 Under these regulations – which the UK is still following after Brexit – companies cannot receive more than one kind of state aid for the same work.

-Therefore, if your company has received a grant or another kind of notified aid, a grant from Innovate UK, for example, it cannot claim SME tax relief for that project.
+Therefore, if your company has received another kind of notified aid, a grant from Innovate UK, for example, it cannot claim SME tax relief for that project.

 However, the RDEC scheme is not classified as notified state aid.
 This means your company can claim some R&D Tax Relief on state-aid-funded projects if you file through RDEC.